atanu2679/WP-Checker/README.md

 ![WP-Checker](wp-icon.png)

-WP-Checker is a tool written in Python that allows you to check the admin login of WordPress websites and save the results in a file.
+WP-Checker is a tool written in Python that allows you to check the admin login of WordPress websites and save the success results in a file.
+You need a combo for this and you save the combos into the wp-sites.txt.

 ## Features